-Chart B.4 The term structure of risk premia in the UK conventional gilt market over selected sample periods1
+Chart B.5 The term structure of risk premia in the UK conventional gilt market since 20201

-1Averages over selected time period, of time-varying risk premia based on the AFNS model of Christensen, J. H., Diebold, F. X., & Rudebusch, G. D. (2011).
+1Time-varying risk premia are based on the AFNS model of Christensen, J. H., Diebold, F. X., & Rudebusch, G. D. (2011).
 "The affine arbitrage-free class of Nelson-Siegel term structure models".
 Journal of Econometrics, 164(1), 4-20.

-- B.17 The government also undertakes an evaluation of the relative costeffectiveness of index-linked gilts (ILGs), in addition to its analysis of conventional gilts.
+- B.17 The government also undertakes an evaluation of the relative cost-effectiveness of index-linked gilts (ILGs), in addition to its analysis of conventional gilts.
 ILGs differ from conventional gilts as both the principal and coupon payments are indexed to the value of the Retail Prices Index (RPI).
 One cost consideration for issuing ILGs is whether investors are typically willing to pay an additional premium for the protection from inflation that these securities provide. - B.18 One way to take account of the cost-effectiveness of ILGs against conventional gilts is to evaluate the break-even inflation rate (BEIR).
 It is typically calculated as the difference between the yield of a nominal gilt and the yield of an ILG of the same maturity.
-The BEIR can be seen as the average rate of inflation, over the life of a gilt, at which an issuer should be indifferent on cost grounds between issuing either a conventional or an ILG. - B.19 The BEIR can be decomposed into an expected inflation component and two additional factors: the additional premium investors are willing to pay for protection against inflation, and the discount they require for holding less liquid bonds.
-Consequently, one possible way to assess the cost-effectiveness of an ILG relative to a conventional gilt is to compare actual inflation outturn over the life of the gilt with market-implied BEIR.

-B.20 Chart B.5 illustrates potential costs or savings from ILG issuance relative to conventional issuance under different RPI inflation scenarios.
-Note that these are purely illustrative and not forecast scenarios.
+The BEIR can be seen as the average rate of inflation, over the life of a gilt, at which an issuer should be indifferent on cost grounds between issuing either a conventional gilt or an ILG. - B.19 The BEIR can be decomposed into an expected inflation component and two additional factors: the additional premium investors are willing to pay for protection against inflation, and the discount they require for holding less liquid bonds.
+Consequently, one possible way to assess the cost-effectiveness of an ILG relative to a conventional gilt is to compare actual inflation outturn over the life of the gilt with the market-implied BEIR. - B.20 Chart B.6 illustrates potential costs or savings from ILG issuance relative to conventional issuance under different RPI inflation scenarios.29 Note that these are purely illustrative and not forecast scenarios.
 The analysis is expressed in £ millions notionally saved per £ billion of each gilt issued.
-The analysis shows that issuing an ILG is cost-effective at any maturity relative to its conventional equivalent in scenarios where RPI does not exceed (on average) 3% over the life of the gilt.
-Similarly, ILGs with a maturity of up to 32 years remain cost-effective in scenarios where RPI remains below or equal (on average) to 3.5% over this time period.
-In scenarios with higher average levels of RPI, conventional issuance has higher cost-effectiveness than ILG issuance according to this analysis.
+The analysis shows that issuing an ILG is cost-effective at maturities greater than or equal to 20 years relative to its conventional equivalent in scenarios where RPI does not exceed 3% (on average) over the life of the gilt.30 Conventional issuance has higher cost-effectiveness than ILG issuance at all maturity points when RPI inflation is greater than or equal to 3.5% (on average) over the life of the gilt.

-Chart B.5 The cost effectiveness of index-linked gilts relative to conventional gilts under different RPI scenarios (as of end-February 2022)1
+Chart B.6 The cost effectiveness of index-linked gilts relative to conventional gilts under different RPI scenarios (as of end-February 2023)1

-1Data markers in each line on the chart represent results from specific index-linked gilts maturing at that point in time.
-Gilts that have higher coupons have a greater sensitivity to the Index Ratio (i.e., the change in the price index since the gilt was first issued) and, therefore, generate either a greater saving or cost in comparison to a gilt with the same maturity but a smaller coupon.
-Chart B.5 illustrates these bigger changes on redemption dates for higher coupon gilts which become even more striking in scenarios with higher average levels of RPI.
+1Data markers in each line on the chart represent results from specific index-linked gilts maturing at each point in time illustrated.
+The jagged path of the lines in Chart B.6 reflects the fact that gilts with higher coupons have a greater sensitivity to the Index Ratio.
+In such cases, a greater saving or cost occurs in comparison with gilts of the same maturity but with a smaller coupon.
+As can be seen in the chart, the effect also grows in scenarios with higher average levels of RPI (e.g. 5% (black line) versus 3.5% (red line)).